-There is a large car park close by the old barn, so parking and getting a toddler out of the car and into Wroxham Barnes was easy.
-On entry the first thing you see is the Garden Centre (LeGrice Rose Shop & Plant Centre).
+There is a large car park close by the old barn, so parking and getting a toddler out of the car and into Wroxham Barns was easy.
+Upon entry, the first thing you see is the Garden Centre (LeGrice Rose Shop & Plant Centre).

 Toilets were outside across the small courtyard and contained baby changing facilities.

 After lunch, the rain had dried up and we explored the numerous small stores and the gift shop before heading to the children’s play area.

 There’s a really good crazy gold course for older members of the family.

 I felt our toddler was just a little bit too young for the train and the rides but he had a great time watching.
 He stood and watched the train and the rides fascinated him as they went around and he loved watching the slightly older children.
 We’ll certainly be making a return visit in a few months time to let him try out some of the rides himself.
 They also have a Junior farm where children can see the animals.